Study of the United States Institutes (SUSI) for Scholars

-The Public Affairs Section of the U.S. Embassy is pleased to announce the scholarship opportunity for the Study of the U.S. Institutes (SUSI) for Scholars.
+The Public Affairs Section of the U.S. Embassy is pleased to announce a scholarship opportunity the Summer 2016 Study of the United States Institutes (SUSI) for Scholars.

-SUSI for Scholars is an intensive post-graduate level academic program with integrated study tours designed to provide foreign university faculty and other scholars the opportunity to deepen their understanding of U.S. society, culture, values, and institutions.
-The ultimate goal of these Institutes is to strengthen curricula and to enhance the quality of teaching about the United States in academic institutions abroad.
+SUSI for Scholars is an intensive post-graduate level academic program with integrated study tours for the purpose of providing university faculty and other scholars the opportunity to deepen their understanding of U.S. society, culture, values, and institutions.
+The ultimate goal of this program is to strengthen curricula and enhance the quality of teaching about the United States in academic institutions around the world.

-SUSI for Scholars will take place at various colleges, universities, and institutions throughout the United States over the course of six weeks beginning in or after June 2014.
-Each Institute includes a four week academic residency component and up to two weeks of an integrated study tour.
+SUSI for Scholars will take place at various colleges, universities, and institutions throughout the United States over the course of six weeks beginning in or after June 2016.
+Each Institute includes a four-week academic residency component and up to two weeks of an integrated study tour.

 - Contemporary American Literature